 Iowa students selected for U.S. Senate Youth Program

-Kevin Drahos, a senior at Linn-Mar High School in Marion, and James Meng, a senior at Valley High School in West Des Moines, were chosen as the Iowa delegates for participation in the 104-member student delegation during the week-long government and leadership education program in the nation’s capital.
+Julia Tubbs and Fez Zafar, both seniors at Roosevelt High School in Des Moines, were chosen as the Iowa delegates for participation in the 104-member student delegation during the week-long government and leadership education program in the nation’s capital.

 The Iowa delegates and alternates were selected by a committee at the Iowa Department of Education.
 Selection is based on outstanding ability and demonstrated leadership qualities, a strong commitment to volunteer work, and a top 1 percent academic ranking among Iowa’s high school juniors and seniors.